nixworks/public/README.md

 ##### 2018 Oaxaca earthquake
 ### [A military helicopter surveying the damage, carrying the Governor of Oaxaca Alejandro Murat Hinojosa and Mexico's Secretary of the Interior Alfonso Navarrete Prida, crashes over Jamiltepec, killing 13 people on the ground.
 These deaths are the only known ones related to the earthquake reported so far. ](/news/2018/02/17/a-military-helicopter-surveying-the-damage-carrying-the-governor-of-oaxaca-alejandro-murat-hinojosa-and-mexico-s-secretary-of-the-interior.md)
-_Context: Governor of Oaxaca, 2018 Oaxaca earthquake, Alejandro Murat Hinojosa, Mexico's Secretary of the Interior, Jamiltepec, Alfonso Navarrete Prida_
+_Context: Governor of Oaxaca, Alfonso Navarrete Prida, Alejandro Murat Hinojosa, 2018 Oaxaca earthquake, Mexico's Secretary of the Interior, Jamiltepec_

 ##### Murder of Zainab Ansari
 ### [An Anti-Terrorism Court in Lahore, Pakistan, sentences Imran Ali to death, for the rape and murder of 7-year-old Zainab Ansari.
 The victim's family demands Ali's hanging to be conducted in public. ](/news/2018/02/17/an-anti-terrorism-court-in-lahore-pakistan-sentences-imran-ali-to-death-for-the-rape-and-murder-of-7-year-old-zainab-ansari-the-victim-s.md)